-- (1) prune the branches of any tree, shrub or other plant on the owner's property obstructing or overhanging any right-of-way within the Village so that the branches do not obstruct the clear space between the surface of the street or sidewalk and eight feet above the surface of the street or sidewalk, obstruct the light from any street lamp, obstruct the view of any street intersection or any traffic control device or interfere with utilities; and - (2) remove, when directed by the Village Manager or the Village Manager's designee, any dangerous tree located on the owner's property. - B. If the property owner fails to satisfy the property owner's responsibility under subsection A of this section, the Village Manager or the Village Manager's designee may: - (1) cause the tree, shrub or other planting to be pruned, without notice to the property owner, at the property owner's expense; or - (2) direct the owner of the property to remove or prune the tree, shrub or other planting so that it complies with the requirements of this section. - C. If the property owner fails to comply with the direction of the Village Manager or the Village Manager's designee within 30 days after the date on which that direction is given, the Village Manager or the Village Manager's designee may cause the tree, shrub or other planting to be removed or trimmed or the dangerous tree to be removed and charge the cost of doing so to the property owner.
+- A. Every owner of private property must, at the property owner's expense: - (1) prune each tree, shrub or other planting on the property so that the branches of the tree, shrub or other planting does not obstruct or overhang any right-of-way within the Village, does not obstruct the clear space between the surface of the street or sidewalk and eight feet above the surface of the street or sidewalk, does not obstruct the light from any street lamp, does not obstruct the view of any street intersection or any traffic control device and does not interfere with utilities; and - (2) remove any dangerous tree on the property. - B. If the property owner fails to satisfy the property owner's responsibility under subsection A of this section, the Village Manager or the Village Manager's designee may direct the property owner to take the required action at the property owner's expense, advising the property owner that if the property owner fails to comply with the direction, the Village may take the required action at the property owners' expense. - C. If the property owner fails to comply with the direction of the Village Manager or the Village Manager's designee within 30 days after the date on which that direction is given, the Village Manager or the Village Manager's designee may cause the tree, shrub or other planting to be removed or trimmed or the dangerous tree to be removed and charge the cost of doing so to the property owner.
 If the property owner does not pay that cost within 30 days of the date on which notice of the cost is served on the property owner, the property owner must pay a penalty of five percent of the amount due.
 The property owner must pay a further penalty of one percent of the amount due for each succeeding month or any portion of the month during which the charge is not paid.
 The Village Clerk/Treasurer will cause any charges and penalties under this section that remain unpaid for 60 days to be added to the Village tax bill for the property on the next succeeding tax roll.
-Unpaid charges and penalties are a lien on the real property so affected. - D. Village right to enter private property.
-When a complaint is filed that a dangerous tree exists on private property, the Village Manager or the Village Manager's designee, upon determining that there is reasonable cause to believe that the tree is dangerous, may enter upon private property to determine if the tree is a dangerous tree and to treat or remove the tree. - E. Construction damage.
+Unpaid charges and penalties are a lien on the real property so affected.

+- D. Construction damage.
 Any tree damaged or removed without permission during construction or the development of any property must be replaced in kind.
-Where it is not possible to replace an existing tree in kind due to its size or maturity, the tree must be replaced by multiple trees collectively equal in size to the tree that was damaged.
-Minor tree damage must be repaired in accordance with ANSI A300 Standards. - F. The Board of Trustees may authorize the planting of a tree on private property at the expense of the Village upon obtaining the consent of the property owner and determining that the planting of the tree will serve the purposes and provide the benefits of trees identified in this chapter.
+Where it is not possible to replace an existing tree in kind due to its size or maturity, the tree must be replaced by multiple trees collectively equal in size [See T able at §318-8 G (1) (a)] to the tree that was damaged.
+Minor tree damage must be repaired in accordance with ANSI A300 Standards. - E. The Board of Trustees may authorize the planting of a tree on private property at the expense of the Village upon obtaining the consent of the property owner and determining that the planting of the tree will serve the purposes and provide the benefits of trees identified in this chapter.
 The property owner must execute an agreement, acceptable in form to the Village Attorney, acknowledging that the tree, once planted, is the responsibility of the property owner.